Gustavo Bebianno: Biography

 Bebianno began his graduation in Law in the Pontifical Catholic University of Rio de Janeiro (PUC-Rio), but dropped out in 1990.
 In the same year, he moved to Miami to give Brazilian jiu-jitsu classes after reaching black belt.
 Four years later, he returned to Rio to finish his studies.
 In 2014, Gustavo offered his services as lawyer to then federal deputy Jair Bolsonaro, but the congressman kindly refused, accepting only three years later, in 2017, to support him in his presidential campaign.

-After joining the Social Liberal Party in March 2018, Bebianno was elected National Deputy Chairman of the party, becoming Acting National Chairman after the temporary leave of Luciano Bivar, president and founder of the PSL.
+After joining the Social Liberal Party in March 2018, Bebianno was appointed Acting National Chairman after the temporary leave of Luciano Bivar, president and founder of the PSL.

 On 28 October 2018 he stepped down as party Chairman and Bivar retook his office.

 On 21 November 2018, almost a month after Bolsonaro's win in the 2018 election, Bebianno was announced Secretary-General of the Presidency.